Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-06-16-containers-from-scratch.md

 June 16, 2020

 Okay, finally I'm here writing something technical.
-I'm still not sure what's gonna be the flow but I'm keeping my hopes high (*or otherwise I'll strike it once I'm done XD*).
+I'm still not sure what's gonna be the flow but I'm keeping my hopes high (*<strike>or otherwise I'll strike it once I'm done XD</strike>*).

 Actually this post is gonna be my *talk-notes* for the *Liz Rice's* talk *[What Have Namespaces Done for You Lately?](https://www.youtube.com/watch?v=MHv6cWjvQjM)* So, everything written later in the post is entirelly credited to *[Liz Rice](https://www.lizrice.com/)* who in-turn thanks *[Julian Friedman](https://twitter.com/doctor_julz)* for the talk idea & the code snippets used inside.